Which South Carolina Beaches Are Open? The List Of Opening Dates and COVID-19 Laws To Know

 COVID-19 cases haven’t exactly decreased in South Carolina since McMaster issued his “work or home” order in early April.
 A total of 5,735 people have tested positive for COVID-19 in SC and 76 percent of those patients have recovered.

-Here’s the latest updates on South Carolina beach openings in the COVID-19 pandemic.
+Here’s the latest updates on South Carolina beach openings in the COVID-19 pandemic (updated on May 4):

 On April 28, Myrtle Beach City Manager John Pederson opened all public beach accesses and parking lots.
 Tourist attractions remain shut down.